 INDUSTRIAL USE

-- Coatings industry: used for automotive paints, plastic coatings and printing inks
+- Coatings industry: used for automotive paints, plastic coatings, and printing inks

 - Chemical industries: synthesis intermediate